Get Free Solar Panel Quotes

 For the typical household, this means cutting your electricity bills by £441 per year.

-You’ll break even in 15.96 years, on average, and since solar panels now typically last at least 25 years, you’ll make an average net profit of £4,682.
+You’ll break even in around 15.96 years, and since solar panels last at least 25 years (some models can last 40 years or more), you’ll make an average net profit of £4,682.

 Solar panels will also help you to reduce your dependence on the electricity grid – and if you choose to get a solar battery, your panels can even keep supplying you with electricity during a power cut.

-Speaking of which, solar panels in Yorkshire will typically shrink your carbon footprint by 0.47 tonnes of CO2 per year, and multiple studies show your solar panel purchase will make your neighbours more likely to go solar too – increasing your green impact.
+Getting solar panels in Yorkshire will also shrink your carbon footprint by around 0.47 tonnes of CO2 per year.
+Multiple studies show your solar panel purchase will make your neighbours more likely to go solar too – increasing your green impact.

 Solar panels typically cost £705 per panel to buy and install in Yorkshire.